The study shows which leaps allow for fast and sustainable development and how they can improve living conditions for many in African countries.

-Until recently, the African continent has been on a course of economic growth.
-Between 2000 and 2018 the African countries grew on average by more than four percent annually.
-Worldwide, the average growth rates of gross domestic product in Africa during this period were exceeded only in South and East Asia.
-However, high economic growth in the last two decades has not been sufficient to keep up with the high population growth on the continent.
-What is more, the economic upward trend has hardly translated into actual socio-economic progress that would be necessary to offer future prospects for younger generations and thus in the long term slow down population growth.
-This policy paper highlights the main reasons behind these issues and what economic opportunities are likely to arise for Africa if fertility rates decline and a change of age structure sets in.
+Until recently, Africa’s economies had been growing consistently.
+Between 2000 and 2018, African gross domestic product increased by more than four percent per year on average, only surpassed by countries in South and East Asia.
+However, high economic growth over the last two decades has not been sufficient to keep up with population growth on the continent.
+Moreover, economic growth has barely translated into the socio-economic progress needed to offer young generations better opportunities and thereby reduce long-term population growth.
+This discussion paper highlights the main reasons for this and highlights economic opportunities that are likely to arise for Africa if fertility rates decline and a change of the population age structure sets in.

 The Berlin Institute would like to thank the Federal Foreign Office for funding the project.
 The Berlin Institute is solely responsible for the content of the study.